 A big part of your wedding day will be the photos of your newlywed selves.
 These couple's portraits will capture the two of you at the start of your married life, happy, beautiful and ridiculously in love.

-But whilst you're doing these, it's also important to take a few shots of each of you individually.
+But whilst you're doing these, it's also important to take a few shots of each of you individually, so make sure you allocate for these in you're wedding day timeline.

 This wedding is about the joining of two individuals, and having stand-alone photographs of each of you celebrates your unique style and self, as well as bringing you together for your couple's portraits.